captainjs/ChangeCIDLinux/README.md

 This is a modified Readme based on the original work quoted above.
 It is a Tool to change the CID on older Samsung Evo Plus SD Cards from Linux.

-Precompiled Linux binary not included.
+Precompiled Linux binary also included.
 It works on regular Linux, tested using a real sd controller, not a usb mass storage type sd reader.

 See http://richard.burtons.org/2016/07/01/changing-the-cid-on-an-sd-card/
 for more details.